kovidgoyal/kitty/docs/kittens/ssh.rst

 How it works
 ----------------

-The ssh kitten works by having SSH transmit and execute a POSIX sh (or optionally Python) bootstrap script on the remote server using an :opt:`interpreter
-<kitten-ssh.interpreter>`.
-This script asks kitty for the setup data over
-the tty device, which kitty sends as a tarball.
-The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment variables <kitten-ssh.env>` before finally launching the :opt:`login shell
-<kitten-ssh.login_shell>` with shell integration enabled.
-The data is requested
+The ssh kitten works by having SSH transmit and execute a POSIX sh (or optionally Python) bootstrap script on the remote server using an :opt:`interpreter <kitten-ssh.interpreter>`.
+This script reads setup data over the tty device, which kitty sends as a base64 encoded tarball.
+The script extracts it and places the :opt:`files <kitten-ssh.copy>` and sets the :opt:`environment variables <kitten-ssh.env>` before finally launching the :opt:`login shell <kitten-ssh.login_shell>` with shell integration enabled.
+The data is requested by the kitten over the TTY with a random one time password. kitty reads the request and if the password matches a password pre-stored in shared memory on the localhost by the kitten, the transmission is allowed.
+If your OpenSSH version is >= 8.4 then the data is transmitted instantly without any roundtrip delay.
-with a one-time random password that is generated when the script is transmitted, so that on the remote server, only the script can request data transmission over the TTY, any other requests are responded to by errors.

 .. note::